near/nearcore/README.md

 cargo run --release --package=devnet
 ```

-Use `-- --log-level debug` to see more information about RPC and transaction processing.
+Use `-- --log-level Debug` to see more information about RPC and transaction processing.

 Try submitting transactions or views via JSON RPC: